KasiViswanadh-Raga/git-devops-task4/documentation.md

 ---

 ### 📷 Screenshots
-Located in the /screenshots/ directory as proof of each step.
+Located in the /screenshots as proof of each step.